cuba-platform/ldap-addon/README.md

 LDAP matching rules are special rules for configuring access rights for new application users (those created after logging in via LDAP).
 There are four rule types intended for this purpose: custom, default, simple and scripting.
-Creating and managing LDAP matching rules is available from *LDAP Matching Rule Screen* (Menu: *LDAP Component → LDAP Matching Rules*).
+Creating and managing LDAP matching rules is available from *LDAP Matching Rule* screen (Menu: *LDAP Component → LDAP Matching Rules*).

 ![LDAP Matching Rules Screen](img/ldap-matching-rules.png)